hellochick/FICM/README.md

 ### [[Paper (old version)]](https://arxiv.org/abs/1905.10071) [[Demo Video]](https://www.youtube.com/watch?v=w-a6akKpWT0&feature=youtu.be) [[Reddit Discuss]](https://www.reddit.com/r/MachineLearning/comments/bu05ua/p_playing_supermario_bros_without_knowing_any/)

-This is a TensorFlow-based implementation for our paper on [Flow-based Intrinsic Curiosity Module (FICM)](https://arxiv.org/abs/1905.10071).
+This is a TensorFlow-based implementation for our paper "Flow-based Intrinsic Curiosity Module".

 FICM is used for evaluating the novelty of observations, it generates intrinsic rewards based on the prediction errors of optical flow estimation since the rapid change part in consecutive frames usually serve as important signals.